dbca-wa/ckan-o-sweave/README.md

 as well as a link to the dataset on CKAN.
 This give the readers full, fine-grained information about the validity and currency of each morsel of information.

-The described process is a real-world scenario at the Marine Science Progrma of the Department of Parks and Wildlife of Western Australia.
+The described process is a real-world scenario at the Marine Science Program of the Department of Parks and Wildlife of Western Australia.
 CKAN-o-Sweave was reverse engineered from that use case.